davidson16807/tectonics.cpp/doc/designing-stratigraphic-model.md

 Lowest acceptable precision for a layer is probably Minecraft level, 1m blocks, dex 0

-Highest precision solution per layer is to store each mass pool as floats, and there are about 16 mass pools ranging from orthoclase to nitrogen ice.
+The highest precision solution per layer is to store each mass pool as floats.
+We can estimate the number of mass pools by starting with common earth minerals and adding pools for solid forms of compounds found within the oceans and atmospheres, and some common minerals on other planets, to allow describing more exotic planets:
+* pyrite
+* magnetite
+* orthoclase
+* quartz
+* plagioclase
+* pyroxene
+* olivine
+* ice
+* co2 ice
+* oxygen ice
+* nitrogen ice
+* methane ice
+* ethane ice
+* carbon tetraflouride ice
+* hydrogen ice
+* helium ice

+This amounts to 16 mass pools.
+We expect some will not be used frequently, so they could be substituted or removed, but we will likely try to retain 16 mass pools since this will allows to better reason with cache lines.

 dex 1.2 + 0.6 = 1.8 per layer, and dex 1.8 + 4.1 - 0 = 5.9 per cell